Lillian Hellman: 1950s

-In public testimony before HUAC on Tuesday, May 21, 1952, Hellman answered preliminary questions about her background.
-When asked about attending a specific meeting at the home of Hollywood screenwriter Martin Berkeley, she refused to respond, claiming her rights under the Fifth Amendment and she referred the committee to her letter by way of explanation.
-The Committee responded that it had considered and rejected her request to be allowed to testify only about herself and entered her letter into the record.
+In public testimony before HUAC on May 21, Hellman answered preliminary questions about her background.
+When asked about attending a meeting at the home of Hollywood screenwriter Martin Berkeley, she refused to respond, claiming her rights under the Fifth Amendment, and referred the committee to her letter by way of explanation.
+The committee responded that it had considered and rejected her request to be allowed to testify only about herself and entered her letter into the record.
 Hellman answered only one additional question: she denied she had ever belonged to the Communist Party.
 She cited the Fifth Amendment in response to several more questions and the committee dismissed her.
 Historian John Earl Haynes credits both Rauh's "clever tactics" and Hellman's "sense of the dramatic" for what followed the conclusion of Hellman's testimony.
 As the committee moved on to other business, Rauh released to the press copies of her letter to HUAC.
 Committee members, unprepared for close questioning about Hellman's stance, offered only offhand comments.
-The press reported Hellman's statement at length, its language crafted to overshadow the comments of the HUAC members.
+The press reported Hellman's statement at length, its language crafted to overshadow the HUAC members' comments.
 She wrote in part:

 Reaction divided along political lines.
-Murray Kempton, a longtime critic of her sympathy for communist causes, praised her: "It is enough that she has reached into her conscience for an act based on something more than the material or the tactical ... she has chosen to act like a lady."
+Murray Kempton, a longtime critic of Hellman's support for communist causes, praised her: "It is enough that she has reached into her conscience for an act based on something more than the material or the tactical ... she has chosen to act like a lady."
 The FBI increased its surveillance of her travel and her mail.
-In the early 1950s, at the height of anti-communist fervor in the United States, the State Department investigated whether Melby posed a security risk.
-In April 1952, the department stated its one formal charge against him: "that during the period 1945 to date, you have maintained an association with one, Lillian Hellman, reliably reported to be a member of the Communist Party," based on testimony from unidentified informants.
-When Melby appeared before the department's Loyalty Security Board, he was not allowed to contest Hellman's Communist Party affiliation or learn who informed against her, but only to present his understanding of her politics and the nature of his relationship with her, including the occasional renewal of their physical relationship.
-He said he had no plans to renew their friendship, but never promised to avoid contact with her.
+In the early 1950s, at the height of anti-communist fervor in the U.S., the State Department investigated whether Melby posed a security risk.
+In April 1952, the department made its one formal charge against him: "that during the period 1945 to date, you have maintained an association with one, Lillian Hellman, reliably reported to be a member of the Communist Party", based on testimony by unidentified informants.
+When Melby appeared before the department's Loyalty Security Board, he was not allowed to contest Hellman's Communist Party affiliation or learn who informed against her, but only to present his understanding of her politics and the nature of his relationship with her, including the occasional renewal of their sexual relationship.
+He said he had no plans to renew their friendship, but did not promise to avoid contact with her.